 - A conceptual model represents our ideas about how the system works.
-It is expressed visually in a model diagram, typically involving boxes (state variables) and arrows (material flows or causal effects). - Equations are developed for the rates of each process and are combined to form a quantitative model consisting of dynamic (i.e., varying with time) equations for each state variable. - The dynamic equations can then be studied mathematically or translated into computer code to obtain numerical solutions for state variable trajectories.
+It can be expressed visually in a model diagram, for example, involving boxes (state variables) and arrows (material flows or causal effects). - Equations are developed to form a quantitative model, for example, consisting of dynamic (i.e., varying with time) equations for each state variable involving the rates of each process. - The equations can then be studied mathematically or translated into computer code to obtain numerical solutions, for example, state variable trajectories.